Being a property manager

 WHAT IS A PROPERTY MANAGER?

-Property managers oversee the business related to residential and commercial properties and report to property owners.
+.
 These properties could include apartment complexes, houses, office buildings, shopping centers, and even storage facilities.

 WHAT ARE THE MAIN RESPONSIBILITIES OF A PROPERTY MANAGER?